Does Crypto.com Report to the IRS?

 TokenTax content follows strict guidelines for editorial accuracy and integrity.
 We do not accept money from third party sites, so we can give you the most unbiased and accurate information possible.

-When an exchange like Crypto.com issues a Form 1099, they send one copy to the user and one copy to the IRS.
-If you receive a 1099 from Crypto.com or any exchange, you need to report crypto on your taxes.
+When an exchange like Crypto.com issues Form 1099, they send one copy to the taxpayer and one to the IRS.
+If you receive a 1099 from Crypto.com or any exchange, you must report crypto on your taxes.
+In fact, you must report your transactions regardless of whether you receive this form at all.

 To stay up to date on the latest, follow TokenTax on Twitter @tokentax.